TheOddlySeagull/The-Lawn-Grower/README.md

 The program will then fill up the console with information such as how many grass blades are generated, how many flowers, their colors, etc.

-The output image will be generated in the build directory as "output.bmp".
+The output image will be generated in the build directory as "generated_lawn.bmp".

 ## Flower Types